 Standalone trailer coverage is a useful way of ensuring that your trailer is covered for third-party property damage or legal liability when not covered by car insurance or another coverage type.

-The contents cover that these policies include may extend to a variety of different items being carried on the trailer, making it an adaptable policy type.
+- Contents coverage may extend to a variety of different items being carried on the trailer.